 Unless an exemption applies under s86 of the Aboriginal Cultural Heritage Act 2003, a Cultural Heritage Management Plan (CHMP) must be prepared in accordance with the requirements of Part 7 of that Act.
 The gazetted Cultural Heritage Management Plan Guidelines may assist in the development of the CHMP.
-DERM's EIS Coordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.
+The Department of Environment and Heritage Protection EIS Coordinator must be made aware of the progress of the CHMP approval process and of any related issues that should be addressed in the EIS assessment report.